-Terms of the MAC Claims Option Agreement with Newmont/Maverix
+Terms of the Mac Claims Option Agreement with Newmont/Maverix

-On July 24, 2017 the Company signed an option agreement with Newmont Canada Holdings ULC ("Newmont") to acquire 100% interest in the MAC claims covering 167km2 northwest of the Tom and Jason deposits.
-On June 29, 2018 Newmont sold the MAC claims and option agreement to Maverix Metals Inc. ("Maverix") in a larger transaction whereby Maverix purchased a number of royalties and other assets from Newmont.
+On July 24, 2017 the Company signed an option agreement with Newmont Canada Holdings ULC ("Newmont") to acquire 100% interest in the Mac claims covering 169km2 northwest of the Tom and Jason deposits.
+On June 29, 2018 Newmont sold the Mac claims and option agreement to Maverix Metals Inc. ("Maverix") in a larger transaction whereby Maverix purchased a number of royalties and other assets from Newmont.
 As such the optionor of the claims became Maverix.

-Per the original option agreement, the Company could acquire a 100% interest in the MAC claims by paying \$450,000 in staged cash payments over four years, maintaining the MAC claims in good standing, and granting Newmont/Maverix production royalties on the MAC claims as described below.
+Per the original option agreement, the Company could acquire a 100% interest in the Mac claims by paying \$450,000 in staged cash payments over four years, maintaining the Mac claims in good standing, and granting Newmont/Maverix production royalties on the Mac claims as described below.

 On July 17, 2019 Maverix and the Company signed an amendment to the option agreement changing the second anniversary payment to \$50,000 and 95,000 shares.
 On August 7, 2020, Maverix and the Company signed another amendment to the option agreement changing the fourth anniversary payment to \$2,500 plus 225,000 shares.
-In September 2020, the Company made this final payment, exercised the property option, and acquired 100% interest in the property subject to production royalties to Maverix of 0.25% NSR on base metals and other non-precious minerals, 1% NSR on silver and other precious metals excluding gold, and 3% NSR on gold, on the MAC claims per the original agreement.
-Title to these claims is currently being transferred to the Company.
+On October 19, 2020, the Company made this final payment, exercised the property option, and acquired 100% interest in the property subject to production royalties to Maverix of 0.25% NSR on base metals and other non-precious minerals, 1% NSR on silver and other precious metals excluding gold, and 3% NSR on gold, on the Mac claims per the original agreement.
+Titles to these claims has been transferred and registered to the Company.